thingswesaid/dash-client/README.md

   - create order when issue manually (paymentId: manual(gen-ID))
   - user active / not active
   - create new user
-- [ ] Schedule videos publish date
+- [x] Schedule videos publish date
-- [ ] Build CMS for tarotreaders.net
+- [ ] Build CMS / Analytics for tarotreaders.net
+  - see orders and payments charts
+  - social media links
   - create video / bulk videos
+  - create promo videos
+  - users are suggesting these topics
   - change logo / header / mission
-  - see orders and payments charts
-  - social media links
   - http://i4.ytimg.com/vi/videoId/hqdefault.jpg for video image
   - reader settings: available for personal reading, schedule, chat (buy credits?)
   - videos schedule
+  - from reader page - offer personal reading / schedule
+- [ ] treaders.net site updates:
   - [ ] Wasabi or AWS api to upload images - JS library to compress and blur images in automatic
   - [ ] User page - video hover show overlay with title of the video
   - [ ] Create page with all readers (will be in the footer)
   - [ ] Add settings to User page
-  - refer friends
+    - refer friends (create referral logic)
     - external ads and video promos
+     - readers can pay to sponsor their videos (highlight in latest videos - search and user page)
   - Settings: Change email address / password - personalize your experience
+- [ ] Recommendation engine based on zodiac signs and previously researched keywords
   - [ ] Personalize your experience form popup modal
     - which signs you're interested into
     - type of reading (zodiac - pickacard)
     - more
-- [ ] Get lucky popup
+- [ ] Get lucky popup (win private reading)
 - [ ] Create item PICKACARD in navbar and create page (copy style from Raise.com)
 - [ ] For search point to keywords instead of name and make it Elastic Search
-- [ ] build recommendation engine based on zodiac signs and previously researched keywords
-- [ ] Suggest pick-a-card topic (when NO RESULT)
+- [ ] Suggest pick-a-card / dash series topic (when NO RESULT)
   - dropdownXl
-  - pick-a-card page
+  - dash series page
   - header with main image + title + video preview (only first 30 secs then keep watching on youtube)
   - watch on YouTube button
   - description + options